LABR: Labor Studies (Undergraduate)

 This course exposes students to scholarly accounts of the rise of industrialization, globally considered, and its impact on work, politics, and the environment, as they research and develop a perspective on current labor issues in non-Western cultures.
 This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.
 It is also only offered in-class through the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.

-Attributes: Other World Civilization Gn Ed, Humanities Gen Ed, Liberal
+Attributes: Other World Civilization Gn Ed, Humanities Gen Ed, *World Hist & Glb Awnss Gen Ed, Liberal

 LABR 3160 Public Art as Social Practice: Labor & Cultural Organizing (4 Credits)

 “Social Practice” art or socially engaged art, focuses more on the social and political relations that may be catalyzed by art--or a critical intervention that might be enacted--than on an art object itself.
-Much of contemporary practice involves the creation and presentation of the work that is often an ongoing collaboration or movement building with specific communities and in this course the study will be concerned with the labor community.
-After gaining a grounding in these practices particularly where they intersect labor organizing, the student will take up further study of this work perspective attuned to their own histories-- towards the development of a socially engaged art endeavor.
-The option also exists to write a final paper about an approved topic in the context of social practice/social justice art in intersection with labor issues that particularly resonates with the student.
+Much of contemporary practice involves the creation and presentation of the work that is often an ongoing collaboration or movement building with specific communities.
+After gaining a grounding in these practices particularly where they intersect with race, class and gender, the student will take up further study of this work in relation to labor perspectives --- towards the development of a social practice/social justice art proposal/endeavor within their own labor community.
 This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.
 It is also only offered in-class through the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.

 LABR 3998 Individualized Studies in Labor (LABR) (1-8 Credits)